michal-mrozek/coaching-web-project4/README.md

 ### Admin Panel

 - Access the admin panel at `http://127.0.0.1:8000/admin`.
-- Use the admin panel to manage users, coaches, students, sessions, and schedules.
+- Use the admin panel to manage users, groups, messages,

 ### User Interface

-- Coaches and students can log in and manage their profiles.
+- User can log in and manage their profiles.
-- Students can book sessions with available coaches.
+- Students can access the chat with available coaches.
-- Coaches can manage their schedules and track sessions.
+- Coaches can manage their chat.

 ## Configuration